MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 }
 ```

-The reasons for using embedded documents is the reference document strategy would not work to create a tree of comments --- you cannot use the `.populate()` method to populate more than one or two layers down the hierarchy.
+The reasons for using embedded documents is because the reference document strategy would not work to create a tree of comments –– you cannot use the `.populate()` method to populate more than one or two layers down the hierarchy.
 We want all the comments of comments.
 As long as we track each embedded comment with its own unique `_id`, we'll be easily able to edit and vote on comments.
-Perhaps we'll even be able to sort them by number of votes --- we'll see.
+Perhaps we'll even be able to sort them by number of votes –– we'll see.

 The first thing we have to do is swap comments from being reference documents to being an embedded document.